gvwilson/sensibleadventures/cloudherd/new.md

 *No.*  And with, Pillow closed his mind to her.

-Desperate, she turned her thoughts back to the calf.  *Faster,* she urged.  *Go faster.*
+Desperate, she turned her thoughts back to the young bull.  *Faster,* she urged.  *Go faster.*

 Suddenly Linger was up, his teeth bared.
 Kulbinder's head snapped to the side.
 "Trouble," he snarled.